-Administration shall use good judgement and reason when making decisions regarding the application of suspensions.
-In general, suspensions shall not carry on beyond one year from the incident occurring.
+Administration shall use good judgment and reason when making decisions regarding the application of suspensions.
+Other than for the most severe violations, suspensions shall not typically carry on beyond one year from the incident occurring.
 For example, a 9th grader in the Diversity Club who consumes alcohol is suspended from Diversity Club for one quarter.
-If in her junior year she tries out for volleyball and makes the team she does not have a suspensions to serve and can participate in matches at the start of the season.
+If in her junior year she tries out for volleyball and makes the team she does not have a suspension to serve and can participate in matches at the start of the season.